The number of jobs for speech-language pathologists is increasing rapidly throughout the country, and Washington DC is no exception.

 In addition to earning high salaries, speech-language pathologists evince a high degree of job satisfaction according to two recent studies.
 The compensation specialist company PayScale surveyed more than 2 million workers to see if they thought their work made the world a better place.
 Based on the results of this survey, the profession of speech-language pathology ranked among the 15 most meaningful jobs that pay well.

-US News & World Report conducted another analysis and ranked SLP as the 3rd-best job to have in the healthcare field.
+US News & World Report conducted an analysis and ranked SLP as the 3rd-best job to have in the healthcare field.

 DC is also home to one of the two offices for the American Speech-Language-Hearing Association (ASHA).